feagi/trainer/README.md

 1. Python version 3.8+
 2. Pip version 21+ (?)
-3. Magic link (get from /brain-visualizer on NRS under main nav Embodiment -> Magic Link)
+3. api key (get from /brain-visualizer on NeuroRobotics Studiounder main nav Embodiment -> Magic Link)
 4. Command Prompt (CMD) or PowerShell (Windows) / Terminal (Mac or Linux)
 5. Git (https://git-scm.com/downloads for Windows.
 Mac and Linux should have it by default)